Today's Bible Reading: 2 Corinthians 7

 Reflecting and Thinking

-One of the great challenges in life, and also in ministry, is how to help others change their lives.
+One of the great challenges in life, and also in ministry, is to understand how to help others change their lives.
 In today's reading we learn that Paul had written a pointed and difficult letter to the Corinthians.
-He hoped the letter would have its desired effect, but he anxiously awaited the news of how it would be received.
+He hoped the letter would have its desired effect, but he anxiously awaited the news of how it was received.
 The letter was so pointed that he actually for a time regretted writing it.
 Now he has learned that the hurtful letter had accomplished its goal.
 The sorrow it caused led to genuine repentance and changed lives.

 It would be wonderful if we could have a guarantee that our intentions would always be understood by others.
 Or if a crystal ball could indicate when we should be strict and harsh and when we should be giving and forgiving.
 The goal of biblical ministry is changed lives!
 The long term impact and value of ministry can only be measured by whether lives are changed.
 While there is value in changing the physical circumstances of people's lives, the ultimate goal must be that lives are changed spiritually and eternally.
-Ministry that does not result in changed lives is meaningless.
-So also, Christianity that does not change our lives is valueless.
+Ministry that does not result in eternally changed lives is meaningless.
+So also, Christianity that does not change our spiritual lives is valueless.

 How does God want you to change your life today?
 For whom are you restless as you await the outcome of your efforts to be an influence for Christ?
 (Pray specifically for that person today.)
-What is the different between godly sorrow and worldly sorrow according to this text (verse 10)?
-What do you think of the contrast sometimes given: sorry for what you did vs. sorry that you got caught?
+What is the different between godly sorrow and worldly sorrow according to today's reading (verse 10)?
+What do you think of this contrast: sorry for what you did vs. sorry that you got caught?
 Is repentance mental, behavioral, or both?
 Is repentance that does not change one's life genuine?
 Why or why not?

 Dear God, we seek changed lives, first for ourselves and then for others.
-Teach us godly sorrow so that we might find renewed thinking and renewed living.
+Teach us godly sorrow so that we can find renewed thinking and renewed living.
 Give us wisdom as we seek to encourage others to follow Jesus.
 We pray in Jesus' name, Amen.